pittcsc/Documents/Constitution.md

 Each officer of the Pitt CSC also retains membership on the Pitt CSC Executive Board.
 Each member of the board must act as a representative of the Pitt CSC and ensure its fair governance.
 Members of the board each have a vote on major issues and initiatives of the Pitt CSC, and are responsible for assisting officers in the fulfillment of their individual roles

 ## XVI) Initiatives

 An initiative is defined to be an aspiration for the club that is not already considered a "core function" of the club.
 Each initiative should be discussed with all of the officers and the Vice President typically overseeing all initiatives.
 If an initiative is deemed successful, the officers shall come together, making amendments to club documents as necessary, to allow the initiative to become a "core function" of the club.
 An initiative to be deemed successful comes from many factors such as duration, effectiveness, etc. and will be decided by the officers collectively when it is successful.

 ### Core Functions

 A core function is defined as an established feature of the club which is well defined and is backed by one or more officers.
 Some core functions of the club include but is not limited to planning events (such as talks, fields trips, etc.), finding sponsors, and connecting with the community, and connecting members together.

 ### Supervisors

 Each new initiative by the club is appointed a "supervisor", who takes the lead role in bringing forth that particular initiative.
 There can obviously be other officers or even club members that assist in these initiatives, but the supervisor is the leader who is responsible for the initaitve.

 ## XVII) Removal of Officers

 If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a simple majority vote.
-However, a removal should only occur after all other methods of fixing the situation are exhausted.
-The optimal alternative to removing an officer is to be understand them.

 ## XVIII) Vacancies